The python-oracledb driver for Oracle Database

 Dependencies

-Pre-built packages on PyPI are available for Python 3.7 and later.
+Pre-built packages are available on PyPI and other repositories.

 Source code is also available.